 Casey Eye Institute is composed of nationally and internationally recognized clinical and research faculty.
 Patient care and teaching activity expanded with the completion in 2006 of the OHSU Center for Health & Healing (CHH) in Portland's South Waterfront district.
 This ambulatory care center added an additional 11,000 square feet of clinic space to Casey Eye Institute.
 The Portland Aerial Tram puts the new center just minutes away from OHSU's Marquam Hill Campus.
 At that time, Casey Eye Institute also expanded into a 20,000-square foot space in OHSU's new Biomedical Research Building where state of the art basic science research is possible.
 In 2011, Casey Eye Institute was ranked 2nd in the country in NIH funding (Blue Ridge Institute for Medical Research).
 In 2011 and 2013, investigators at Casey Eye Institute received the prestigious Friedenwald Award given by the Association for Research in Vision and Ophthalmology (ARVO) to honor outstanding research in the basic or clinical sciences as applied to ophthalmology.
 In 2013, The Straatsma Award for Excellence in Resident Education established through the American Academy of Ophthalmology (AAO), the Association of University Professors of Ophthalmology (AUPO) was is given to the program director at Casey Eye Institute.
 In 2014, the Accreditation Council for Graduate Medical Education (ACGME) Program Coordinator Award was given to the education manager.

 - Talented faculty who are committed to resident education

-- Nationally, a top research center ranked 2nd in the country in NIH funding
+- Nationally, one of the top research centers in the country with NIH funding

 - Excellent training in preparation for both competitive fellowships and comprehensive ophthalmology